HazeDT/PHMGNNBenchmark/README.md

 * pandas  1.0.5
 * numpy  1.18.5

+# Guide
+ In this code library, we provide three graph constrcution methods (KnnGraph, RadiusGraph, and PathGraph), and three different types (Frequency domain and time domain).
+Besides, seven GNNs and four graph pooling methods are implemented.

 # Run the code
 ## For fault diagnostic
   * Node level fault daignostic <br>